 Entering into or facilitating any financial transaction related to such a dealing

-Providing any financial or other related service in respect of such property
+Providing or acquiring any financial or other related service in respect of such property

 Making any property or financial service available to a designated person